 More than 250 American colleges and universities responded to the survey, which was initiated in response to concerns among international educators “that the political discourse surrounding foreign nationals in the U.S. leading up to the November 2016 U.S. presidential election could be damaging to international student recruitment efforts,” according to a press release about the initial, top-line findings (a full report on the results, with more detail, is scheduled to be released at the end of the month).

-Thirty-nine percent of institutions responding to the survey reported a decline in their total number of international applications across both the undergraduate and graduate levels.
-Another 35 percent reported an increase, and 26 percent reported no change.
+Thirty-eight percent of institutions responding to the survey reported a decline in their total number of international applications across both the undergraduate and graduate levels.
+Another 35 percent reported an increase, and 27 percent reported no change.
+This article has been corrected to reflect updated, slightly revised numbers provided by the higher education groups that conducted the survey.

 While a majority of institutions are not seeing decreases, steady increases in international applications and ensuing enrollments have become the norm for many colleges.
 And many institutions have based their financial plans in part on sustained increases in enrollments of full-paying international undergraduates.